Lobbans in the public eye

 Dr. Richard A. Lobban, Jr., (b.
 3 Nov.
 1943).
 PICTURE.
+Now politician.
+Example of his work in Sudan.
 Bio sketch: “Lobban is a life-time “Africanist” and Professor Emeritus of Anthropology and former Chair at Rhode Island College.
 He started his studies of Africa in 1961 at Bucknell University and received his MA Degree from Temple University in 1968 on Nigeria and his PhD from Northwestern University in 1973 with his research on Nubians in Sudan.
 He was also Director of African and Afro-American Studies [at RIC] for thirteen years and faculty member for 36 years.
 He was Vice-President of the Rhode Island Black Heritage Society for twenty years.
 During the war of national liberation in Guinea-Bissau he traveled with members of the guerrilla army (PAIGC), being the first journalist to cross that entire country under war.
 He reported first-hand on the fall of Guiledge, the last decisive battle of the 11-year war.
 He also did war reporting in southern Sudan and Eritrea.
 He has written numerous books on Cape Verde, Sudan, slavery, women in the Middle East, and Ancient and Medieval Africa (Nubia).
 In retirement he became Adjunct Professor of African Studies for the United States Navy and he continues as Executive Director of the Sudan Studies Association that he co-founded more than thirty years ago.
 He also continues conducting an archaeological excavation in Sudan and guiding Nile tours (where he witnessed the Egyptian revolution).
 He is also Adjunct Professor at Carnegie Mellon University studying conflict in Sudan.”

-Other Lobbans in the public eye
+Living Lobbans in the public eye

 I thought it would be of interest to see who else with the Lobban name turned up in the news.
 This netted several actors, two musicians, a charity organizer, a menswear buyer, and three criminals (one reformed).
 I do not know the family connections of any of these, so I have included them all, no judgement, alphabetical order of first names.